There is another batch in the works, see the link below to pre-order any of the blades below that are out of stock and see the new ones here:

 - CPM MagnaCut: powder metal stainless blade steel with ideal characteristics

-- Ultra-fine grain structure including small Vanadium and Niobium carbides for wear resistance: hones to an exceedingly sharp edge, you'll sharpen less often and your blade will last longer when compared to O1 or A2 steel
+- Ultra-fine grain structure including small Vanadium and Niobium carbides for wear resistance: hones to an exceedingly sharp edge, you'll sharpen less often and your blade will last longer

 - Unparalleled corrosion resistance that doesn't compromise cutting performance